pappleby64/AzureStackStuff/Templates/AppServiceInfraHA/README.md

 # Create HA Infrastructure for an AppServices deployment

 This template will deploy all the infrastructure required for Azure Stack AppServices installtion.
-The goal of teh template is to simplify the deployment of the AppService Resource Provider and is therefore intended to be deployed into the Default Provider Subscription.
-It has been configured with
+The goal of the template is to simplify the deployment of the AppService Resource Provider and is therefore intended to be deployed into the Default Provider Subscription.
+Storage and Network configuartion for deployment are included in teh main temlpalte and may need to be adjusted according to your needs.

  It creates the following resources: